cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 The `1x`, `2x`, `4x` group prefix used here is simply an adopted convention to indicate the level of parallelism for each run, and *is not required or essential*.

 {% note info %}
-Please do take into account the number machines dedicated for each `cypress run` call is based on your CI configuration for the project.
+The number of machines dedicated for each `cypress run` call is based on your CI configuration for the project.
 {% endnote %}

 These grouped runs would look something like this within the Cypress Dashboard: